ashwini-kr-sharma/chipatac2020/05_CHIP_PeakCalling.md

 > Run the H3K4me3 peak calling **without** the `--broad` and `--broad-cutoff` option; i.e. in narrow peak finding mode.
 Do you get more/less peaks?

 > Can you think of a reason why we keep `--keep-dup all` option ?
-Hint: think about the filterig steps used during alignment.
+Hint: think about the filtering steps used during alignment.